The Ukulele Buyer's FAQ

 A: Flipping the Ukulele unfortunately will be difficult to manage through since the strings are of different thickness and tuning.
 Buying a special left-handed Ukulele is possible but not easily available in the market.
 Easiest options are to either buy a standard Ukulele and get the strings re-ordered bottom to top by a local instrument shop technician.
 Or you possibly could try learn the Ukulele like a right-handed player since both hands would be equally necessary (and alien) to the process of playing in the beginning.
 Constant practice can do wonders.

 Q: Where should I buy a Ukulele?

-A: For folks in Pune, It really depends on stock available at any store, but the ones I’ve personally seen with decent ukuleles on sale are:
+A: For folks in Pune, it really depends on stock available at any store.
+The ones I’ve personally seen with decent quality Ukuleles on sale are: